farcasterxyz/protocol/README.md

 # 2. Identity

-The Farcaster Identity system allows users to establish identities and authentication mechanisms to securely exchange messages over an untrusted network.
-It is composed of three components:
+The identity system allows any two users on Farcaster to find each other and establish a secure communication channel.
+Importantly, this does not need any trusted third party in the mix.
+Each user's identity has three components:

-1. A unique, numeric identifier that represents a person or organization. (e.g. `8098` )
+1. A unique, numeric identifier (e.g. `8098` )
-2. An ECDSA key pair that can create signatures on behalf of the identifier.
+2. An ECDSA key-pair that can sign messages
 3. An optional, cosmetic username from a name registry (e.g. `alice`)

-Farcaster uses the Ethereum blockchain to track each user's id, key pair and usernames.
-An id must have exactly one key pair associated it with at any time, though it may have multiple names.
-Usernames from any Ethereum-based name registry are supported as long as there exists a mechanism to associate a name with a particular Ethereum address.
+Users must generate a new Ethereum address which serves as their key pair and use it to acquire an id, and optionally a username.
+The id is a canonical reference for a user on the Ethereum network.
+Users may pick a username from any Ethereum-based name registry to serve as a more human-readable reference.
+Farcaster's Ethereum contracts keep track of each user's id, key pair, and username on-chain.
+Ethereum's blockchain architecture ensures that ownership of identities remains decentralized and secure.

 ## 2.1 Farcaster ID's

-A Farcaster ID or `fid` is the canonical identifier for a user or organization on the Farcaster network.
-It is a numeric value like !8098 which is distinguished from other values with a preceding exclamation mark.
-Any reference to the user on the network must always be made with this identifier.
+A Farcaster ID or `fid` is the canonical identifier for a user or organization.
+Fids are numerical values like !8098, distinguished from other numbers by prefixing them with an exclamation mark.
+Users register fids to an Ethereum address, also known as the `custody address`.
+Users can transfer fids to a new custody address, though each address can own exactly one fid at a time.

-An fid is associated with exactly one Ethereum address, which an the ECDSA key pair that is known as the `custody address`.
-Signatures from this key pair serve to authenticate requests made by the user.
-Fids may be transferred to a new custody address at any time, though a single address can own no more than one fid at any point in time.

-Fids are issued by the [Farcaster ID Registry](https://github.com/farcasterxyz/contracts/) on Ethereum which maintains a mapping of fids to custody addresses.
-A user must make a transaction and pay a small amount of gas which assigns a unique, 256-but unsigned integer to the address.
-There exists a near infinite supply (2^256) of fids that can be issued by the contract.
+Users must call the [Farcaster ID Registry](https://github.com/farcasterxyz/contracts/) contract and pay a small amount of gas to request an fid.
+The contract issues a new unique, 256-bit unsigned integer which becomes the fid.
+Anyone can inspect the contract to determine the custody address that owns an fid.

-Ownership of an fid is fully decentralized and the ID Registry has no mechanisms that could revoke an fid once issued.
-The ID Registry enables sufficient decentralization by allowing tow users to send tamper-proof messages over an untrusted network.
-A sender can sign a message with their custody address and broadcast it to through any channel.
-The receiver can verify the message by looking up their key pair on the ID Registry and validating the signature.

-A username from an Ethereum name registry can be associated with an fid by moving the asset into the custody address.
-Applications may choose to use these usernames instead of the fid and may allow users the choice of configuring their preferred name registry.
-Users with multiple usernames will also have a mechanism to specify their preferred name to applications using an off-chain message.
+Users can sign a message containing their fid with the ECDSA key pair of their custody address.
+Recipients can verify its authenticity by looking up the custody address in the ID Registry and verifying the signature.
+No-one can reclaim or revoke an fid once a custody address claims it.
+This ensures sufficient decentralization by allowing tamper-proof communication over untrusted networks without requiring trusted third parties.

 ## 2.2 Farcaster Names

-A Farcaster name or `fname` is an optional, unique, human readable name that can be associated with an fid.
-It is an alphanumeric value like `@alice` which is distinguished from other values with a preceding at-symbol.
-Clients may replace fids in their UIs with fnames to make it easier for users to visually identify each other.
+A Farcaster name or `fname` is an optional, human-readable identifier for users and organizations.
+Fnames are alpha-numeric like @alice, distinguished from other text by prefixing it with an at-symbol.
+Users can get register an fname to a custody address, which can own more than one name at a time.

-An fname is issued an NFT which contains a unique username that matches the regular expression `/^[a-z0-9][a-z0-9-]{0,15}$/`.
-They have specific properties that make them useful in a social network relative to other namespaces like ENS.
-They are cheaper to mint and own, are less vulnerable to [homoglyph attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack) because of the restricted character set and also [recoverable](#33-recovery).
-Farcaster does not mandate the usage of an fname, and users are free to use alternate namespaces with their `fids`.
+Fnames must be unique and match the regular expression `/^[a-z0-9][a-z0-9-]{0,15}$/`.
+While Ethereum has many namespaces, fnames have unique properties that make them very useful in social networks.
+They are cheaper to mint and own, are less vulnerable to [homoglyph attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack), and are [recoverable](#33-recovery).

-Fnames are issued by the [Farcaster Name Registry](https://github.com/farcasterxyz/contracts/) and an fname can be registered for one year at a time by paying a fee.
-A governance system determines the fee which is changed periodically.
-Names can be renewed up to 90 days before they expire, and if they expire unrenewed they are placed in a public dutch auction.
-The bidding starts at the yearly fee plus a premium, which decays periodically until it becomes zero.
+User register fnames for a year at at ime by paying a fee to the [Farcaster Name Registry](https://github.com/farcasterxyz/contracts/), which issues each one as an NFT.
+The protocol's core team periodically sets the fee rate to a value that makes squatting less practical.
+An fname becomes renewable ninety days before it expires.
+Once expired, fnames enter a dutch auction where the price is set to a yearly fee plus a premium, which decays until it reaches zero.

 ## 2.3 Recovery

-Fids and fnames implement a recovery system that allows users to recover from the loss of their custody address.
-Users may choose a secondary address known as their recovery address which can be a wallet they own, a multi-sig shared with friends or a third-party recovery service.

-A recovery address can request a transfer of the fid or fname to a new custody address at any time.
-The request remains in escrow for three days after which the recovery address may complete the transfer.
-The custody address can cancel a transfer request at any time if the request was not authorized by them.
-Ownership of fids and fnames remains fully decentralized since the recovery address cannot move them without the user's permission.
-But in the event that the custody address was lost, the recovery address can successfully complete the transfer.
+Users may appoint a recovery address to protect their fnames and fids in case they lose access to the custody address.
+The recovery address can request a transfer to a new custody address, executable after a three-day escrow.

+Ownership of fids and fnames remains decentralized because unauthorized recoveries are preventable.
+During the escrow period the owner can cancel a transfer and revoke a malicious recovery address.
+The request completes only if the user permits it to happen or if they no longer have access to their custody address.

+The registry contracts allow recovery addresses to be set at any time and to any address.
+Users may configure them to point to a backup address, a friend's wallet, a multi-sig, or even a third-party recovery service.
+This system only protects against address loss, and not address compromise.

 # 3. Delta-Graph